Sponge Toffee

 What I Learned About Making Sponge Candy

-Seriously though, just turn down the heat after the sugar is dissolved and you’ll be fine -perhaps there’s a life lesson here for someone like me who’s always in a hurry, got a speeding ticket recently, and only cooks on high most of the time.
+Seriously though, just turn down to a medium heat after the sugar is dissolved and you’ll be fine -perhaps there’s a life lesson here for someone like me who’s always in a hurry, got a speeding ticket recently, and only cooks on high most of the time.
 Patience is a virtue.

 Sponge Candy